IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 	# systemctl start postgresql-10
 	# systemctl enable postgresql-10

-Note that the Dataverse software installer includes its own Postgres JDBC driver.
+Note that the Dataverse Software installer includes its own Postgres JDBC driver.
 If you choose to install the newest version of Postgres (12 as of this writing), you may need to grab a current JDBC driver from https://jdbc.postgresql.org/download.html before launching the install script.

 Configuring Database Access for the Dataverse Installation (and the Dataverse Software Installer)
 =================================================================================================